liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 LAPACK implementations.
 Together, these linear solvers are referred to as ARKDLS (from Direct Linear Solvers).

-The last four ARKode linear solvers, ARKSPGMR, ARKSPBCG, ARKSPTFQMR, ARKSPFGMR and ARKPCG, are Krylov iterative solvers, which use scaled preconditioned GMRES, scaled preconditioned Bi-CGStab, scaled preconditioned TFQMR, scaled preconditioned flexible GMRES, and
+The last five ARKode linear solvers, ARKSPGMR, ARKSPBCG, ARKSPTFQMR, ARKSPFGMR and ARKPCG, are Krylov iterative solvers, which use scaled preconditioned GMRES, scaled preconditioned Bi-CGStab, scaled preconditioned TFQMR, scaled preconditioned flexible GMRES, and